 Aloha, Hope Chapel Honolulu!

-2. Please offer up prayers of thanksgiving and blessing for new and incumbent members of our Church Council, Oversight Team, MiniChurch Pastors, and our many volunteers without whom our live and online gatherings would be impossible.
-3. Please pray for our provision and protection as we prayerfully seek to follow God’s leading, wisdom, direction and resources, too!
+- Please pray for our Church Council, Oversight Team, MiniChurch Pastors, and our many volunteers without whom our live and online gatherings would be impossible.
+Please pray for Jackson Nakasone who is the owner of our building, asking and thanking God for provision and protection as we prayerfully seek to follow God’s leading, wisdom, direction and resources!

-3. Please continue to pray for those nearly 60% of our local population who are unable to pay some or all of their bills, who are anxious about unexpected expense, their health or that of their children, food, clothing and shelter, let alone education or entertainment.
-Please also pray for local business owners, their employees and their families!
-Please pray that they would seek and learn to trust in the God of heaven and earth in these difficult times!
+- Please continue to pray for those nearly 60% of our local population who are unable to pay some or all of their bills, who are anxious about unexpected expenses, their health or that of their children, food, clothing and shelter, let alone education or entertainment.
+Please pray for those who are worried about unpaid rent as the national rent moratorium comes to an end this month.
+Please also pray for local business owners, their employees and their families.
+Please pray that we would seek and trust in the God of heaven and earth together!

-4. Please continue to send prayer requests and praise reports to email@example.com and, if you haven’t already, please join our email Intercessory Prayer Team so that you can help support others in prayer and rejoice with them at God’s miraculous answers!
+- Please continue to send prayer requests and praise reports to email@example.com and, if you haven’t already, consider joining our email Intercessory Prayer Team so that you can help support others in prayer and rejoice with them at God’s miraculous answers!

-May the love of the Father, the grace of the Son and the fellowship of the Holy Spirit be revealed to you abundantly, I pray in the Name of Jesus Christ!
+May the steadfast power, love and faithfulness of God the Father, Son and Holy Spirit be revealed to you and yours abundantly, I pray in the Name of Jesus Christ!